 It has been shown that airlines and holiday providers drop their prices on Tuesday afternoons and evenings – it pays to wait and have a look at these times before you book.

 Watch out for baggage fees

 Pack light –most budget airlines impose hefty fees for checked baggage, and they also have smaller allowable dimensions for their cabin luggage.
 Ensure that your carry on is the right size in order to prevent expensive charges by checking this carry on size chart.
 When we’ve travelled with budget airlines before, we’ve managed with just carry on luggage to avoid the baggage charges – you can fit a lot in a carry on bag with some careful packing!

 Want sun, sand and surf?
 Instead of flocking to the cramped beaches of Spain (where, to be fair, you can get great deals), think instead about a Croatian getaway, a Turkish beach resort or even a relaxing spa holiday in Cyprus or Malta.
 The kids will get a chance to see something unique and exotic, you will build memories that will last a lifetime – and most importantly, these countries are affordable and fun!

 My main tip though would be to PLAN, PLAN, PLAN

-Look at where you’re going and find out what’s nearby that you can visit, look for deals and even ask on Facebook or Twitter in case anyone you know has a bit of knowledge about where you’re going!
+Look at where you’re going and find out what’s nearby that you can visit, look for deals on Agoda and even ask on Facebook or Twitter in case anyone you know has a bit of knowledge about where you’re going!